 - Apache Religion

-Historically, the Apache homelands have consisted of high mountains, sheltered and watered valleys, deep canyons, deserts, and the southern Great Plains which includes areas that are now Eastern Arizona, Northern Mexico, New Mexico, West Texas, and Southern Colorado.
+Historically, the Apache homelands have consisted of high mountains, sheltered and watered valleys, deep canyons, deserts, and the southern Great Plains, which includes areas that are now Eastern Arizona, Northern Mexico, New Mexico, West Texas, and Southern Colorado.
 These areas are collectively known as Apacheria.

 The Apache tribe has a long history of fighting for their territory.

 They fought the invading Spanish and Mexican peoples during the 17th century and the Americans during the 19th century.
-Each of their adversaries underestimated their ability and the Apache proved to be fierce warriors and skillful tacticians.
+Each of their adversaries underestimated their ability, and the Apache proved to be fierce warriors and skillful tacticians.

-Famous Gunslingers had to also contend with the Apache Indians when fleeing from the law.
+Famous Gunslingers also had to contend with the Apache Indians when fleeing from the law.